What is the difference and does it matter?!

 Before Digital marketing became the de-facto term, I've been asked this question a lot across the years... does the difference in scope between these terms matter?
-So, as we enter 2017, I thought it's time for another quick look.
-Here is the latest comparison from Google Trends between 2004 to end 2016.
+So, as we enter 2023, I thought it was time for another quick look.
+Here is the latest comparison from Google Trends between 2004 and present

 Does the difference in these terms and their definitions matter?
 No, of course not, it's semantics!
 But it is interesting to see how the scope of Internet marketing vs Digital marketing has changed over time.
 In my books, when discussing alternative definitions, I explain that, no it doesn't really matter, but the scope and responsibility is important to make the most of managing the opportunities.
 So the scope of digital marketing activities should be agreed within a business and/or between a company and its agencies.
 The biggest difference is whether digital marketing is simply seen as about communications (online marketing) or whether it is broader, looking at underpinning marketing technology and options for new online business and revenue models.